shashankkapile/Vehicle_Classification-And-Detection/README.md

 VEHICLE_DETECTION AND COUNTING

-This is a simple vehile detection project using OpenCV
+This is a simple vehicle Detection ,counting and classification program

 Here I used background subtractions methods of OpenCV Library of Python and morphological transformation.
 Here we defined a vehicle class  named as Vehicle.py